Long Turkish War: 1601–06

-In August 1601, at the Battle of Goroszló, Giorgio Basta and Michael the Brave defeated the Hungarian nobility led by Sigismund Báthory, who accepted Ottoman protection.
-After the assassination of Michael the Brave by mercenary soldiers under Basta's orders, the Transylvanian nobility, led by Mózes Székely, was again defeated at the Battle of Brassó in 1603 by the Habsburg Empire and Wallachian troops led by Radu Şerban.
-Hence, the Austrians seemed to be able to win a decisive victory.
+In August 1601, at the Battle of Guruslău, Giorgio Basta and Michael the Brave defeated the Hungarian nobility led by Sigismund Báthory in Transylvania, who accepted Ottoman and Polish protection.
+After the assassination of Michael the Brave by mercenary soldiers under Basta's orders, the Transylvanian nobility, led by Mózes Székely, was again defeated at the Battle of Braşov in 1603 by the Habsburg Empire and Wallachian troops led by the voivode of Wallachia, Radu Şerban.

 In September 1601, armies of the Holy Roman Empire laid siege to Nagykanizsa.
-Despite the numerical superiority, coalition armies had to abandon the siege 2 months later, due to heavy losses.
+Despite the numerical superiority, coalition armies had to abandon the siege two months later, due to heavy losses.

-The last phase of the war (from 1604 to 1606) corresponds to the uprising of the Prince of Transylvania Stephen Bocskay.
-When Rudolf – mostly based on false charges – started prosecutions against a number of noble men in order to fill up the court's exhausted treasury, Bocskay, an educated strategist, resisted.
-He collected desperate Hungarians together with disappointed members of the nobility to start an uprising against the Habsburgs ruler.
-The troops marched westwards, supported by the Hajduk of Hungary, won some victories and regained the territories that had been lost to the Habsburg army until Bocskay was first declared the Prince of Transylvania (Marosvásárhely, February 21, 1605) and later also of Hungary (Szerencs, April 17, 1605).
-The Ottoman Empire supported Bocskay with a crown that he refused (being Christian).
+The last phase of the war (from 1604 to 1606) corresponds to the uprising of the Prince of Transylvania Stephen Bocskai.
+When Rudolf started prosecutions against a number of noble men in order to fill up the court's exhausted treasury, Bocskai, an educated strategist, resisted.
+He collected desperate Hungarians together with disappointed members of the nobility to start an uprising against the Habsburg ruler.
+The troops marched westwards, supported by the hajduk of Hungary, won some victories and regained the territories that had been lost to the Habsburg army until Bocskai was first declared the Prince of Transylvania (Marosvásárhely, February 21, 1605) and later also of Hungary (Szerencs, April 17, 1605).
+The Ottoman Empire supported Bocskai with a crown that he refused (being Christian).
 As Prince of Hungary he accepted negotiations with Rudolf II and concluded the Treaty of Vienna (1606).